Strength in numbers.

 - Java Coding: Custom Blocks and Maps in Minecraft: Ages 10–12, iD Tech Camps

 Without ever reading another word on our blog, you could probably guess that each and every post from here on out will mention our prestigious location lineup in some fashion or another.
-We are proud of it, so we talk about it.
+We're proud of it, so we talk about it.

-But we also talk about it because many parents don’t understand that, with over 150 locations, there is a good chance that at least one location is within 60 miles from where they reside.
+But we also talk about it because many parents don’t understand that, with over 150 locations, there's a good chance that at least one location is within 60 miles from where they reside.

 This year, for something new and different, I wanted to put our locations to the test.